-One of the easiest ways to tenderize sirloin steak at home is to use a meat mallet and manually break down the tough fibers.
-Marinating and searing are also effective options.
+One of the easiest ways to tenderize sirloin steak at home is to use a meat mallet to manually break down the tough fibers.
+Marinating and a getting proper sear are also great options for making your sirloin steaks so tender you can cut them with a butter knife.
 In this article, I will explain each of these methods in detail.

 As a grill chef, I cook sirloin regularly.
-My favorite thing about sirloin steak is that it is very easy to tenderize, is rich in nutrition calories, and my customers love the final meal I serve.
-Sirloin steak is versatile and incredibly flavorful when tenderized perfectly.
+My favorite thing about sirloin steak is that it is very easy to tenderize.
+My customers love the final meal I serve, and you’ll leave your guests clamoring for more.

-By far, the best and most effective method of tenderizing sirloin steak is to marinade the steaks in a wet cure.
-This method not only tenderizes the steak but infuses it with a wealth of flavors depending on what you would like to put in the marinade.
+Marinading is by far the best and most effective method of tenderizing sirloin steak.
+Marinading not only tenderizes the steak but infuses it with a wealth of flavors depending on what you would like to put in the marinade.

 The most important thing to remember is to use an acidic component in the marinade to break down the tough fibers of the steak.
-A basic marinade would include the following ingredients:
+A basic marinade would include the following components:

-The ingredients above are an effective tenderizing solution for sirloin steaks which are often not too tough.
-Of course, you are free to add a host of other ingredients, such as soy sauce, garlic, parsley, oregano, and others to create a sophisticated flavor profile.
+The ingredients above are an effective tenderizing solution for sirloin steaks.
+Of course, you are free to add a host of other ingredients, such as soy sauce, freshly minced garlic, parsley, oregano, and others, to create a sophisticated flavor profile.

-A marinade will break down the fibers of the steak and allow the steak to absorb moisture which will in turn make the final meal that much juicier and tender.
+A marinade will break down the fibers of the steak and as the liquid soaks into the meat it becomes meltingly tender.

-Sprinkle a light drizzle of the tenderizer on the sirloin steak on both surfaces of the steak.
+Sprinkle a light drizzle of the tenderizer on both sides of the sirloin steak.
 Let the steak sit at room temperature as the enzymes get to work.
-Enzyme-based tenderizers work fast so use paper towels to wipe them off after 20 – 30 minutes.
+Enzyme-based tenderizers work fast, so use paper towels to wipe them off after 20 – 30 minutes.

 In a cast iron pan, sear sirloin steaks on a thin layer of olive oil immediately after wiping it down.
 The enzymes that have penetrated the steak will continue to break down the meat if you let it sit.

 Over-tenderizing meat could leave the steaks dry while the surface becomes mushy and unpalatable.
-Enzyme-based tenderizers work best for small steaks since they do not penetrate very deep into the meat.
+Enzyme-based tenderizers work best for small steaks since they do not penetrate very deeply into the meat.

 The McCormick Meat Tenderizer is a great choice here.